-The tumor will be classified as 'low risk' 'intermediate risk' or 'high risk' depending on how likely, based upon what they have seen under the microscope, the tumor is likely to respond to treatment and if it is likely to relapse.
+The tumor will be classified as 'low risk' 'intermediate risk' or 'high risk' depending on how likely, based upon what they have seen under the microscope, the tumor will respond to treatment and if it may relapse.

 Certain factors result in a 'high risk' Wilms’ tumor.
 High risk tumors require more intensive (stronger) chemotherapy and closer observation following treatment:

 Anaplastic Wilms’ tumor

 About 5-10% of Wilms’ tumors have an appearance called anaplasia, which means the cells look very disorganized under a microscope.
 This is sometimes identified at biopsy, but may only be found when the whole tumor is examined after surgery.